DShirk/mb-docs/docs/Specifications/initiative.md

 The ability to view and manage our database of conclusions, assumptions, and relationships with their supporting and identifying information.

+User Story:
+Viewing the authority hierarchy for a conclusion to determine it's confidence.

 ## Initiative 2: Create deliverables from our corpus.

 ### Epic 1: